2004 Israeli operation in Rafah: Damage

 Pictures from Rafah showed a devastated city.
 Due to the use of armored bulldozers and tanks, extensive damage was caused to schools, roads, water and sewage pipes and agricultural areas with greenhouses, resulting in floods and risk of disease.
 At least 700 dunams (70 ha) of agricultural land were destroyed.

 As of 23 May 2004 one smuggling tunnel had been found, which according to the Israeli army was 25 feet deep and contained explosives.

 According to UN relief agency UNRWA, the IDF destroyed 45 buildings during the operation and 155 buildings in Rafah over the past month.
-Human rights groups estimated that the army had demolished some 170-180 buildings in Rafah, including some 300 homes.
-Circa 2,000 people became homeless in Operation Rainbow.
-According to Human Rights Watch, from 12–24 May, 254 houses were destroyed, leaving nearly 3,800 people homeless, and 44 another houses in the Rafah area during the same month in other operations.
+Human rights groups estimated that the army had demolished some 170–180 buildings in Rafah, including some 300 homes.
+About 2,000 people became homeless in Operation Rainbow.
+According to Human Rights Watch, during 12–24 May, 254 houses were destroyed, leaving nearly 3,800 people homeless, and 44 another houses in the Rafah area during the same month in other operations.